-The estimated total escapement of fall Chinook salmon to the Hanford Reach in 2015 was 266,327 fish.
-This is the third consecutive record high escapement and substantially higher than average historic abundances.
-The historical mean and median escapement for 1991 through 2015 is 73,550 and 55,208 fish, respectively.
+The estimated total escapement of fall Chinook salmon to the Hanford Reach in 2016 was 116,388 fish.
+This is substantially higher than mean historic abundances.
+The historical mean and median escapement for 1991 through 2016 is 73,550 and 55,208 fish, respectively.

-The 2015 returns to PRH volunteer trap totaled 63,978 fall Chinook salmon, the second highest on record and less than the 2014 record returns of 77,779.
-A total of 6,133 fish that returned to the volunteer trap at PRH were ponded at the hatchery for broodstock.
-An additional 524 fish were ponded from the Angler Broodstock Collection (ABC) fishery and 467 fish were ponded from Priest Rapids Dam Off Ladder Adult Fish Trap (OLAFT) in an effort to increase the number of natural-origin broodstock.
-In total, 5,524 fish were spawned to meet egg take goals for multiple hatchery programs.
-The mortality rate of ponded adult fish was 17% which is lower than recent years: this value includes fish from all broodstock sources.
-The volunteer trap was operated nearly daily from September 9 through December 1 with the majority of fish removed from the trap by each afternoon.
-Most of the fish that were surplus to broodstock needs were provided to food-banks.
+The 2016 returns to PRH volunteer trap totaled 28,786 fall Chinook salmon.
+A total of 4,324 fish that returned to the volunteer trap at PRH were ponded at the hatchery for broodstock.
+An additional 247 fish were ponded from the Angler Broodstock Collection (ABC) fishery and 366 fish were ponded from Priest Rapids Dam Off-Ladder-Adult-Fish-Trap (OLAFT) in an effort to increase the number of natural-origin broodstock.
+In total, 4,938 fish were spawned to meet egg-take goals for multiple hatchery programs.
+Most of the fish that were surplus to broodstock needs were provided to food-banks and tribes for consumption.

 There were a number of similarities and differences of hatchery and natural origin fall Chinook salmon.
 The hatchery origin fish appeared to return at a younger age than natural origin fish.
-The size at maturity data for recent brood years suggest there are virtually no difference in fork lengths between natural and hatchery origin fish at age-3 and 4 and perhaps slight differences in fork lengths for age-2 and 5 males.
-The number of eggs, egg size, and egg mass produced by hatchery and natural origin females of similar length was similar.
+It appears that age-2 and 3 hatchery origin fish tend to be larger than natural origin fish of the same age.
+Likewise, age-4 and 5 natural origin fish tend to be larger than their hatchery origin counterparts The number of eggs, egg size, and egg mass produced by hatchery and natural origin females of similar length was similar.
 With the exception of one year, egg retention in female carcasses in the Hanford Reach has been low.